Why won't my perpetual motion

 |Advertisement for a|

-Magnetic shields are useful for keeping the magnetic component of electromagnetic radiation away from sensitive circuits.
+Magnetic shields are useful for keeping the magnetic component of electromagnetic radiation away from sensitive electronic circuits.
 They are not as effective for steady or slowly varying magnetic fields.
 Magnetic shields work by redirecting magnetic field lines so that they are mostly kept away from regions where we don't want them.
 They do this by re-routing magnetic field lines through the shielding material instead of somewhere else.
 Therefore the magnetic material still experiences forces from the magnets, and Newton's third law still applies.
 A magnetic shield and a permanent magnet are strongly attracted to each other.
 So in analyzing a device with magnetic shields you must include all forces acting on the shields and the forces shields exert on other parts of the device.
 Inventors usually totally neglect even considering the forces on the shields and the work done on and by these forces.
 For rapidly varying AC fields, the average force exerted on the shield can be nearly zero, but considerable mechanical energy is still lost by heating the shield.
 While the electric field component of AC radiation can be almost entirely shielded from a finite volume by a full metal enclosure around that volume (acting as a Faraday cage), the magnetic component can never be completely shielded.